serulii/polyGLons/polyglons/README.md

 ## Dependencies

 Dependencies are marked unused if they are included in the source code (e.g. because they came in the with `create-react-app` stencil), but did not end up being effectively used by us.
+Removing them would be unnecessarily invasive.

 ### npm dependencies